erfan-j/JokesWebApp/README.md

+# Jokes Web App

-this is tiny project i have created using ASP.NET. in this app you can Create,Read,Update or Delete bunch of silly jokes.
+A tiny project i have created using ASP.NET.
+In this app you can Create,Read,Update or Delete bunch of silly jokes.

 What i have learned implementing this project: